mattermost/docs/source/developer/redux.rst

 Adding a Selector
 ------------------

-Selectors are the method used to retrieving data from the state of the store.
+Selectors are the method used to retrieve data from the state of the store.
 We use `reselect <https://github.com/reactjs/reselect>`__.
 If you'd like to know more about reselect and how we use it at Mattermost, `check out this developer talk given by core developer Harrison Healey <https://www.youtube.com/watch?v=6N2X7gEwmaQ>`__.

 Selectors must:
-- Receive ``state`` as the first argument and data returned must be solely based on what's in the state
+- Receive ``state`` as the first argument and return data based solely on what's in the state
 - Be created with ``createSelector`` whenever the data is manipulated or formatted before return
 - Be unit tested